IanM07/RogueBlocks/README.md

 # RogueBlocks
-A simple top down shooter roguelike with LAN coop multiplayer Run main.py to launch the game
+A simple top down shooter roguelike with LAN coop multiplayer.

+Run main.py to launch the game!